COVID-19, Pollution and the Environment: Has the Messiah Come?

 Global Greenhouse Gases (GHG) emission levels have dropped considerably, following the outbreak of the pandemic that has resulted in the halt of a number of emission sources.
 Pollution levels have fallen across the continents as countries imposed lockdowns and restrictions to contain the spread of the Covid-19.

-Available data shows that the countries and cities with the highest Covid-19 impact are witnessing clear and sunny skies.
+Available data show that the countries and cities with the highest Covid-19 impact are witnessing clear and sunny skies.
 In New York pollution has reduced by nearly 50% due to the strict measures in place.
 Emission rate fell by nearly 25% in China during the start of the year as factories were shut, people were mandated to stay inside and the usage of coal fell nearly 40% on account of six of the largest power plants operated at minimal levels.
 Satellite images also show a similar story with GHG emissions fading away over Italy, Spain and the United Kingdom.

 In Nigeria also, major cities and territories such as Lagos, Abuja and Port Harcourt are on a lockdown as a measure to combat the spread of COVID-19.
 As the days go by, other cities in Nigeria are following suit.
 On the 27th of April, Bayelsa recorded it’s index case where upon the Governor declared a one week lockdown as preventive measure against COVID-19.
 This means less vehicular emission of carbon, and although relatively very low, it contributes to the global reduction.